 Learning-by-doing is the hallmark of the University of Maine at Farmington Community Health Education program.
-Here, you’ll gain hands-on, real-world experience in health education specialties — such as our School Health Education concentration and Outdoor Recreation Programming concentration and Physical Activity and Nutrition concentration.
+Here, you’ll gain hands-on, real-world experience in health education specialties — such as our School Health Education concentration, Outdoor Recreation Programming concentration and Physical Activity and Nutrition concentration.

 Our coursework gives you a unique skill set, allowing you to be recognized as professionals in the health industry and preparing you to become a Certified Health Education Specialist (CHES) upon graduation.